Resident and Affiliated Artists

 Puppet Showplace Theater is proud to support the work of these outstanding professional puppeteers.
 Resident and affiliated artists perform in our mainstage series, create work for puppet slams, tour throughout New England (and beyond!), teach classes to all ages, and develop new work for diverse audiences.
 Thank you for supporting their work!

 Sarah Nolen became Puppet Showplace Theater's third-ever resident artist in September 2017.
 Her shadow adaptation of the Baba Yaga story, Lisa the Wise, debuted in October 2017 as part of the Fall Fairy Tale Festival.
 Since coming on board at Puppet Showplace, Sarah has debuted two new shows: The Fairy Tailor, had its world premiere in February 2018.
-She will be debuting a new show, Judy Saves the Day, will debut in January 2019.
+She will be debuting a new show, Judy Saves the Day, in January 2019.
 Sarah stays busy teaching camps and classes for all ages pre-k to adult, consulting on puppetry projects for theaters and cultural institutions, and running the theater's "Hatchery" program for new works development.

 Known for her versatile, witty, and innovative work across multiple puppetry styles, Sarah most recently worked as a builder for Acheson Walsh Studios and performer for the immersive show Pip's Island in New York City.
 She has also toured internationally as part of the ensemble for Reverse Cascade.